 Jackson Pollock’s renowned abstract paintings can be linked directly to The Mechanics of Form: Organization in Painting, a textbook written by his mentor, Tom Benton.
 Stanton Macdonald-Wright, two years younger than Benton, was a co-founder of the Synchronism movement of modern art in the early twentieth century and considered him a good friend.
 Benton had tried the modernist style but after a decade and a half rejected it.
 “I wallowed in every cockeyed ism that came along… and it took me ten years to get all that modernist dirt out of my system.”

 He married Italian immigrant, Rita Piacenza when he was thirty-three years old.
 The two met when he was teaching an art class in New York.
-While he was painting in his studio in 1975 he died.
+He died while he was painting in his studio in 1975.
 He and Rita had been married for fifty-three years.
 Rita died eleven weeks later.
 During their long marriage, they had two children, Thomas Piacenza who was born in 1926 and a daughter named for his great aunt, Jessie, in 1929.

 – JD Byous